 Hôtel National Arts et Métiers boasts one of the coolest hotel rooftop bars in the city - but that's far from being the only cool thing in this meticulously designed new 66-guestroom hotel with a classic Haussmannian façade across from Musée des Arts et Métiers, a fascinating museum devoted to science, technology, and invention housed in a former church.

 Gorgeous black marble, oxidized copper, herringbone wooden floors, custom furnishings, and original art grace the 66 guestrooms, which come in all sizes and configurations.
 Request one with a balcony on a high floor to enjoy the amazing views.
-You'll also love the Arts et Métiers neighborhood, a quiet corner of the Upper Marais filled with boutiques, small bistros, and friendly bars.CHECK RATES
+You'll also love the Arts et Métiers neighborhood, a quiet corner of the Upper Marais filled with boutiques, small bistros, and friendly bars.Book Now

 Hotel de Roubaix ★★